petterhoel/blog/docs/blog/read-and-register-dotnet-configuration.md

     .RunAsync();
 ```

-And now to the point.
+And now to the main point.
 What is `.ReadConfigAndAddConfigAndWorker()` and what does it do.
 It is a builder-pattern extention method we will write and use to do all the config related stuff.

 ```csharp
 // ConfigLoaderHelper.cs